TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-1.markdown

 When the Amiga OS loads a library in memory the Exec master library analyses its structure and creates the so-called _jump table_.
 This is nothing more than an array that lists the addresses of the functions exposed by the library.
 This is a very simple and effective way to let the OS free to load the library anywhere in memory (relocation).

 The Exec master library is not different, but this library is loaded as part of the bootstrap process, and the base address is always stored in memory location `0x4`.
-To use one of Exec's functions, then, we just need to issue a `jsr <address>` (`j`ump to `s`ub`r`outine), where `<address>` is the current position in memory of the function we want to call.
+To use one of Exec's functions, then, we just need to issue a `jsr <address>` (Jump to SubRoutine), where `<address>` is the current position in memory of the function we want to call.
 Since we don't know the absolute address, being the library dynamically loaded, we use the library's jump table to retrieve the base address and get the function address as a fixed offset from the former.

 Many Amiga programmers knew (and know) the addresses by heart, which is fine since the Amiga OS promises not to change them among different versions.
 So, for example, the `OpenLibrary` function can be found at address `-552` relative to the library base, while `CloseLibrary` is at `-414`.
 To call the `OpenLibrary` function, then, you need the following code